 The next step is to import video and audio to LumaFusion, where I edit the video as a whole.
 This is where I insert titles, transitions, and supporting images, trim bloopers and remove unnecessary blabbing.
 As a final touch I add the background music.

-I hope this gives you a better idea of how to shoot video for youtube, and guides you in setting up your own process to record your videos.
-If you liked this post, share it with your friends!
+I hope this gives you a better idea of how to shoot video for YouTube, and guides you in setting up your own process to record your videos.